-Managing peer review as an early career researcher: Learning to communicate effectively with editors
+Managing peer review as an ECR: Learning to communicate effectively with editors

-Peer Review is the cornerstone of academic publishing, the process by which research manuscripts submitted to journals are appraised.
-Based on the comments of ‘peer reviewers’, journal editors make decisions whether, or not, to accept articles for publication.
+Peer review is the cornerstone of academic publishing, the process by which research manuscripts submitted to journals are appraised.
+Based on the comments of ‘peer reviewers’, journal editors make decisions about whether, or not, to accept articles for publication.

 Once a paper is written and passed to a journal’s editorial office, the editor will decide whether, or not, to send it out for further review.
 The act of peer review itself means that an article is being considered for potential publication: thus, when submitting to the big journals, like Nature or Science (where initial rejection rates can be up to 95%), the mere act of reaching the peer review stage can be a cause for celebration.

 Performing peer review is an important transferable skill.
 Learning to be an effective peer reviewer means learning to assess the work of others critically in a positive and meaningful way.
 This involves helping colleagues to improve their written and oral presentations based on your expertise and experience.
 The aim is to develop evaluation skills that support the objectives of others.